A Framework For Automated Dissection Along Tissue Boundary: Introduction

 Compared to auto-suturing, there seems to be less work on auto-dissection, indicating a potential research gap~\cite{doi:10.1146/annurev-control-062420-090543}.
 However, \cite{autocutting} introduces a vision-based cutting control algorithm, emphasizing the role of visual servoing in enhancing the precision of automated dissection.
 This algorithm allows for the automatic cutting of deformable objects along a predetermined path with a scalpel, utilizing visual feedback from feature points for real-time parameter estimation.
-In RAS, surgeons never use scalpels due to bleeding and use energy delivery with monopolar, bipolar, or ultrasonic instruments, instead.
+In RAS, surgeons never use scalpels due to bleeding and use energy delivery with monopolar, bipolar, or ultrasonic instruments instead.

 In our work, we use the da Vinci surgical robot with the da Vinci Research Kit (dVRK)~\cite{dvrk}.
 Our research focuses on vision-based robot control tailored to tissue dissection\footnote{In the surgical literature, dissection refers to the actual separation of tissues; in our work, the term refers to energy delivery to a particular location on a specimen.}.
-Our main contributions are: (a) We introduce a novel comprehensive framework for dissecting the tissue relying solely on endoscopic images to control the robot which is what is provided to a surgeon. (b) We developed an ArUco-based~\cite{GARRIDOJURADO20142280} calibration for dVRK, which is easy to implement and remains feasible when the configuration of the da Vinci system is changed. (c) We augmented the dVRK to control the power supply that delivers energy to the monopolar and bipolar instruments for dissection.
+Our main contributions are: (a) We introduce a novel comprehensive framework for dissecting the tissue relying solely on endoscopic images, that is, what is provided to a surgeon to control the robot. (b) To support precise robot control, we developed an ArUco-based~\cite{GARRIDOJURADO20142280} calibration for dVRK, which is easy to implement and remains feasible when the configuration of the da Vinci system is changed. (c) We augmented the dVRK to control the power supply that delivers energy to the monopolar and bipolar instruments for dissection.
 This allows us to use additional instruments like the Permanent Cautery Hook (PCH), which is rarely used in research but widely used in cholecystectomy. (d) We generated a custom dataset that categorizes different types of tissues and da Vinci instruments.
-This dataset was used for fine-tuning Detectron2~\cite{wu2019detectron2} and we show that the new model can be used in RAS for segmenting tissues and detecting keypoints of instruments.
+This dataset was used for fine-tuning Detectron2~\cite{wu2019detectron2}, and we show that the new model can be used in RAS for segmenting tissues and detecting keypoints of instruments.
 This allows the system to identify the boundary between different tissues and locate the instrument. (e) We conducted an ex-vivo evaluation of our proposed system using pig liver and chicken specimens.